 Pricing

-Canny has a free lifetime plan that supports one roadmap.
-If you want more roadmaps and other advanced features, you must pay at least $360 monthly.
+Canny has a free lifetime plan that supports 25 tracked users and 1 roadmap.
+If you want more roadmaps and other advanced features, the price starts at $79 per month for up to 100 tracked users.

 7. SurveyMonkey